rolling-scopes-school/cloud-development-course-initial/2_serving_spa/README.md

-# Title

-Serving SPA in AWS
+# Serving SPA in AWS

 # Goal

-- Learn what serving an SPA is all about
+- Learn what serving a SPA is all about
-- Explore different hosting related concepts like object storage, CDN, etc.
+- Explore different hosting-related concepts like object storage, CDN, etc.
 - Set up a static website hosting via AWS S3

 # Topics